 The Dual Listing Guide

-A free, plain-language workbook on being listed at more than one liver transplant center — who it's for, how it works under UNOS/OPTN rules, and the questions to ask your team.
-Fillable PDF, 31 pages.
-Delivered to your inbox and downloadable on this page.
+Free, plain-language help on being listed at more than one liver transplant center — who it's for, how it works under UNOS/OPTN rules, and the questions to ask your team.
+Two PDFs: a 17-page guide and an 11-page fillable workbook.
+Delivered to your inbox and viewable right on this page.

-Drop your email and we'll send the workbook.
+Drop your email and we'll send both documents.
 Always free.
 Public information only — not medical advice.
 Unsubscribe any time.

 Dual listing — also called multiple listing — means being on the liver transplant waiting list at more than one transplant center at the same time.
 It is permitted under UNOS/OPTN rules.
 Each center evaluates you independently and you must meet each center's criteria, but there is no rule against being listed at more than one center.